willjgriff/solidity-playground/README.md

 Contracts written in Solidity, using Truffle for deployment and testing.

-<code>npm install</code> in the root dir to get web3 is required if wanting to use the 'ts.js' scripts.

 These are primarily for personal development.
 I have been using the decypher.tv tutorials for inspiration, implementing proposed contracts before watching their coresponding videos.

-Note: I have intentionally included build files incase I want to check the generated ABI's.
+Note: I have intentionally included build files incase I want to check the generated ABI's. <code>npm install</code> is required in the root dir to get web3 if wanting to execute the 'ts.js' scripts.

 <br><b>BasicEscrow</b> - Vary basic Escrow contract written to understand the basics of Unit Testing with Truffle and to start learning Solidity.
 The file ts.js can be commented/uncommented and executed with 'exec ts.js' from the truffle console to play with a deployed Escrow contract.
 There are basic Unit tests written in Solidity and JS.